Last Updated on

 Regardless of your situation, here are some suggestions to help you answer these types of questions without feeling awkward or uneasy.

 Honesty is the best policy.
 That being said, how honest and upfront you are is entirely up to you.

 The direct approach would be to give a short answer and simply say “I’m not working right now.”

 You don’t have to give excuses or explain yourself.

-Especially if you quit or were fired under circumstances that you’re not comfortable sharing, or may be in your best interest not to share.
+Especially if you quit or were fired under circumstances that you’re not comfortable sharing, or may be a red flag and in your best interest not to share.